-Non-native species are not allowed to be planted between top of banks, or within an existing riparian corridor.
+Non-native species are not allowed to be planted between top of banks, or within an existing riparian corridor unless approved by appropriate state and federal regulatory agencies.
 Non-native invasive species are not allowed to be planted adjacent to an existing riparian corridor.
 Recommend watershed specific natives for major development restoration landscaping.
-Refer to California Native Plant Society "Guidelines for Landscaping to Protect Vegetation from Genetic Degradation". (www.cnps.org/archives/landscaping.pdf)